rabestro/rabestro.github.io/_posts/2023-08-25-blackbox-testing-lowest-common-ancestor-of-a-binary-search-tree.md

     }
 }
 ```

-Now the test code compares the values of

-👤 continue

-🤖 Now the test code compares the values of the `TreeNode` objects directly instead of comparing the objects themselves.
+Now the test code compares the values of the `TreeNode` objects directly instead of comparing the objects themselves.
 The `actualLCA.val` and `expectedLCAValue` are compared using the `isEqualTo` method from AssertJ.
 This ensures that the test cases will work correctly even without the `equals` and `hashCode` methods being overridden in the `TreeNode` class.

-👤 please extract "Empty BST" test case as separate method
+👤 Please extract the "Empty BST" test case as a separate method.

 🤖 Sure, I'll extract the "Empty BST" test case as a separate method.